deepset-ai/haystack-home/content/ambassadors/_index.md

 perks:
   title: "What You Get"
-  note: "This isn't an exhaustive list - it's just a starting point.
-If you have an idea for how we can support your work, bring it up.
-We'd rather find something that actually helps than stick to a fixed menu."
+  note: "This list is just a starting point.
+We're happy to adjust the scope of the program to support your work."
   button:
     text: "Apply Now"
     url: "#ambassador-modal"